Siriussee/GSoC-20-Trigger-Task/README.md

 ### CNN

-I implmented a ResNet in this part.
-The detail of my implmentation is shown in task1.ipynb ### CNN.
-The CNN contains residual block with two `3*3` conv layers.
+I implemented a ResNet in this part.
+The detail of my implementation is shown in task1.ipynb ### CNN.
+The CNN contains a residual block with two `3*3` conv layers.
 And this ResNet involves three layers with two residual block (ResNet-16).
-The detail information of the net is shown.
+The detail information on the net is shown.
 Noteworthy, I reconstructed the feature array into a 2D array.

 ```
 ResNet(